ni/measurement-plugin-python/examples/sample_measurement/README.md

   file.
 To change the UI file used for the example, simply switch the order of the `ui_file_paths` array in `measurement.py`

-### Required Driver Software
+### Required Software

-This example does not require any drivers.
+- MeasurementLink 2023 Q3 or later
+- Recommended: InstrumentStudio 2023 Q3 or later (matching MeasurementLink)

 ### Required Hardware